scbj/docs/docs/guide/README.md

 ## External Links

-A link list to some resources and tools.
+A link list to some tools, services and resources.

 ### Animations